iarkhanhelsky/pechkin/Readme.md

 ## Other notes

-* Pechkin is bundled with prometheus client.
-It exposed metrics on `/metrics` endpoint
+* Pechkin is bundled with prometheus client, all metrics available on `/metrics` endpoint.